DylanMoss1/Bachelors-Thesis/README.md

-My Cambridge Computer Science course Part II Dissertation.
+**Award-winning** Cambridge Computer Science Part II (3rd Year) Dissertation.

-Kautuka is an automatic-parallelisation language: you write sequential code and the compiler will convert it to parallel code automatically!
+An _automatically-parallelising_ compiler written in OCaml: compiling a user-annotated subset of sequential Go code into multithreaded Go code.

+Utilises a mixture of _effect tracking_ and _cost analysis_.
+Cost analysis is a mixture of _static_ and _dynamic_ analysis which allows us to estimate both data structure sizes and execution-time estimates for programs.